Flags of the Confederate States of America: First national flag proposals

 The winner of the competition was Nicola Marschall's "Stars and Bars" flag.
-The "Stars and Bars" flag was only selected by the Congress of March 4, 1861, the day of the deadline.
-The first flag was produced in rush, due to the date having already been selected to host an official flag-raising ceremony, W. P. Miles credited the speedy completion of the first "Stars and Bars" flag to "Fair and nimble fingers".
+This flag was selected by the Congress on March 4, 1861, the day of the deadline.
+The first flag was produced in a rush, as the date had already been selected for an official flag-raising ceremony, W. P. Miles credited the speedy completion of the first "Stars and Bars" flag to "fair and nimble fingers".
 This flag, made of Merino, was raised by Letitia Tyler over the Alabama state capitol.
-The Congress inspected two other finalist designs on March 4: One was a "Blue ring or circle on a field of red", while the other consisted of alternating red and blue stripes with a blue canton containing stars.
-These two designs were lost, and we only know of them thanks to an 1872 letter sent by William Porcher Miles to P. G. T. Beauregard.
+The Congress inspected two other finalist designs on March 4.
+One was a "Blue ring or circle on a field of red", while the other consisted of alternating red and blue stripes with a blue canton containing stars.
+These two designs were lost, and their existence is known only from an 1872 letter sent by Miles to P. G. T. Beauregard.

-William Porcher Miles, however, was not really happy with any of the proposals.
-He did not share in the nostalgia for the Union that many of his fellows Southerners felt, believing that the South's flag should be completely different from that of the North.
-To this end, he proposed his own flag design featuring a blue saltire on white Fimbriation with a field of red.
-(Miles had originally planned to use a blue St. George's Cross like that of the South Carolina Sovereignty Flag, but was dissuaded from doing so.)
-Within the blue saltire were seven white stars, representing the current seven states of the Confederacy, two on each of the left arms, one of each of the right arms, and one in the middle.
+Miles was not pleased with any of the proposals.
+He did not share in the Union nostalgia, believing that the South's flag should be completely different from that of the North.
+He proposed a flag design featuring a blue saltire on white fimbriation with a field of red.
+He had originally planned to employ a blue St. George's Cross similar to that of the South Carolina Sovereignty Flag, but was dissuaded from doing so.
+Within the blue saltire were seven white stars representing the current seven states of the Confederacy, two on each of the left arms, one of each of the right arms and one in the middle.
 However, Miles' flag was not well received by the rest of the Congress.
-One Congressman even mocked it as looking "like a pair of Suspenders".
-Miles' flag lost out to the "Stars and Bars".
+One congressman even mocked it as looking "like a pair of suspenders".
+Miles' flag lost to the Stars and Bars.

 Flag variants

 In addition to the Confederacy's national flags, a wide variety of flags and banners were flown by Southerners during the Civil War.
 Most famously, the "Bonnie Blue Flag" was used as an unofficial flag during the early months of 1861.
 It was flying above the Confederate batteries that first opened fire on Fort Sumter in Charleston harbor, in South Carolina beginning the Civil War.
 The "Van Dorn battle flag" was also carried by Confederate troops fighting in the Trans-Mississippi and Western theaters of war.
-Besides, many military units had their own regimental flags they would carry into battle.
+Many military units also carried their own regimental flags into battle.
+Though there are only three official flags with the correct number of stars.